NetBIOS

 NetBIOS (/ˈnɛtbaɪɒs/) is an acronym for Network Basic Input/Output System.
 It provides services related to the session layer of the OSI model allowing applications on separate computers to communicate over a local area network.
 As strictly an API, NetBIOS is not a networking protocol.
-Older operating systems ran NetBIOS over IEEE 802.2 and IPX/SPX using the NetBIOS Frames (NBF) and NetBIOS over IPX/SPX (NBX) protocols, respectively.
+Operating systems of the 1980s (DOS and Novell Netware primarily) ran NetBIOS over IEEE 802.2 and IPX/SPX using the NetBIOS Frames (NBF) and NetBIOS over IPX/SPX (NBX) protocols, respectively.
 In modern networks, NetBIOS normally runs over TCP/IP via the NetBIOS over TCP/IP (NBT) protocol.
-This results in each computer in the network having both an IP address and a NetBIOS name corresponding to a (possibly different) host name.
 NetBIOS is also used for identifying system names in TCP/IP (Windows).

-Simply saying, it is a protocol that allows communication of files and printers through the Session Layer of the OSI Model in a LAN.
+The NetBIOS Frames protocol is most commonly used as one of the layers of Microsoft Windows networking in the 1990s.
+NBF or NetBIOS over IEEE 802.2 LLC is used by a number of network operating systems released in the 1990s, such as LAN Manager, LAN Server, Windows for Workgroups, Windows 95 and Windows NT.
+Other protocols, such as NBT (NetBIOS over TCP/IP), and NBX (NetBIOS-over-IPX/SPX) also implement the NetBIOS/NetBEUI services over other protocol suites.